The Board of Directors has made the difficult decision to, once again, cancel the 2021 Evening of Hope.

 and Patrolman Paul Tomczyk of the Scranton Police Department!

-If you wish to support NAMI Northeast Region PA by making a donation please follow the "Donate" link below, or mail a check to 846 Jefferson Avenue, Scranton, PA 18509, or give us a call at 570-342-1047.
+If you wish to support NAMI Northeast Region PA by making a donation please follow the "Donate" link below, or mail a check to 846 Jefferson Avenue, Scranton, PA 18510, or call us at 570-342-1047.

 CHECK OUT OUT LAST YEARS SPONSORS HERE!